-CURC engages with policymakers to ensure that the benefits afforded by coal utilization continue into the future.
-CURC is a source of unbiased, technology-based information to Congress, the Executive Branch, and where appropriate, to State policymakers.
-CURC structures and participates in several annual activities designed to equip key policymakers with information on the development and application of coal technologies.
+CURC engages with policymakers to ensure that the United States pursues advanced fossil energy technologies that support the long-term, environmentally responsible use of our fossil energy resources.
+CURC is a source of nonpartisan, technology-based information to Congress and the Executive branch.
+CURC structures and participates in several annual activities designed to equip key policymakers and CURC members with information on the development and application of advanced fossil energy technologies.

 Each year during the federal appropriations process, CURC submits recommendations to the U.S. Department of Energy (DOE) and Congress that are keyed off the CURC-EPRI Roadmap to inform the decisions of federal policymakers as they recommend new programs and as Congress appropriates funds and provides oversight to the coal RD&D efforts at DOE.
 Over the years, several Roadmap priorities have been funded by Congress and continue to be supported by DOE.

-CURC, through its member companies, has been the principal actor in the design and development of several federal programs to advance coal and natural gas technology development and deployment.
+CURC, through its member companies, has been the principal actor in the design and development of several federal programs to advance fossil fuel technology development and deployment.

 Since its inception in 1998, CURC has successfully developed or supported key federal programs, helping to make nearly $15 billion in federal incentives available through these programs in the form of grants, tax incentives and loan guarantees.